-The Great Barrier Reef the World’s largest living structure.
+The Great Barrier Reef is the World’s largest living structure.

 This coral reef system extends about 2,010 kilometres (1,250 miles) parallel to the coast of Queensland.

-The reef is a foremost tourist attraction bringing in about 1.6 million tourists a year.
+The reef is a foremost tourist attraction, bringing about 1.6 million tourists a year.

 Cairns is one of the largest centres for reef tourism and a few secluded islands located farther offshore.

 The Great Barrier Reef is about 500,000 years old, with its most recent growth starting about 8000 years ago.

 Coral reefs begin to build where large stony corals live together and skeletonise.
 Together with sand, rubble, plants, and molluscs form a limestone foundation.

 Layer by layer, it builds over thousands of years.
 Nearly 3,000 individual coral reefs and about 300 small coral islands called cays form the reef, making it the World’s largest structure made by living organisms.

 It may be surprising that corals are living animals, as they were long thought plants.